Spain Offers To Take Open Arms Migrant Vessel - UrduPoint

 Spain Offers To Take Open Arms Migrant Vessel

-Madrid, (UrduPoint / Pakistan Point News - 18th Aug, 2019 ) :Spain's government offered Sunday to take in the charity vessel Open Arms with more than 100 migrants on board because of Italy's "inconceivable" refusal to allow it to dock.
+Madrid, (UrduPoint / Pakistan Point News - 19th Aug, 2019 ) :Spain on Sunday offered to take in the charity vessel Proactiva Open Arms with more than 100 migrants on board, slamming Italy's "inconceivable" refusal to allow it to dock.

 Prime Minister Pedro Sanchez "today ordered the port of Algeciras to be ready to receive the boat Open Arms," which is currently in limbo off the Italian island of Lampedusa, his office said in a statement.